Room of Screens

 We’re scraping the barrel now, is the thing.

-For the last two blocks, he thought about the depth of the shit he and his wife were in, letting rain pelt him in the face.
+For the final two blocks, he thought about the depth of the shit he and his wife were in, letting rain pelt him in the face.

 He turned the handle, but it didn’t go.
 Willie pounded a wet fist against the metal and waited, soaked and annoyed.

 The door finally opened.
 A tall woman with glasses and wild black hair stood there, flinching at the rain.
-She nodded at Willie, then turned and motioned ahead.
-Willie stepped forward, slipping momentarily on a rubber-coated set of metal stairs before regaining his balance and stepping nimbly down.
+She nodded at Willie, then turned and motioned that he should step through.
+Willie stepped forward, slipping momentarily on a rubber-coated metal stair before regaining his balance and stepping nimbly down the rest.

-There were four men placed around a pentagonal console the same harsh white as the rest of the room.
+At the bottom of the stairs there was a brightly lit room.
+In the center, four men sat around a pentagonal console the same harsh white as the rest of the room.
 Each side of the console housed a dark screen, a notebook, and a button.
 In all but one of the wedges sat a man.
-The woman who’d let him in, the one wearing the labcoat, bridged her fingers.
+The woman who let Willie in, the one wearing the labcoat, bridged her fingers.
 She was smiling.
 The men sitting at the consoles stared up at him.

 “I’m late, then,” Willie said, speaking to the woman.
 Her face stretched to allow for a wider smile, one with teeth.
 “Oh, not at all.
 Silverman, William.
 Come on in.
 You look just like your footage.”